khuang28jhu/bs3/README.md

     * Achieves high mappability and accuracy
 * Plots Quality Control Graph, Meta-gene Plot, and Bisulfite Unconversion Rate Histogram
     * Allows better visualization of the methylation data
+#System Requirements
+* Linux or Mac OS Environment
+* Python (version 2.5.2 or above; it should be pre-installed in both Linux and Mac).
+Type 'Python' to see the installed version.
+Python could be downloaded from http://www.python.org/download/ )
+* Python Modules 'Pysam' and 'Metplotlib'.
+On a Linux/Mac terminal, use the command 'pip install pysam' or 'pip install metplolib' to install each package respectively.